 Two main studies have examined the effects of Truvada’s active substances, emtricitabine and tenofovir disoproxil, in adults infected with HIV-1 who had not been treated before.
-The main measure of effectiveness was the proportion of patients whose HIV-1 levels in the blood (viral loads) had fallen below a defined level.
-Truvada’s active substances, taken in combination with other antiviral medicines, reduced viral loads in the majority of patients and were more effective than the comparator medicines.
+The main measure of effectiveness was the proportion of patients whose HIV-1 level in the blood (viral load) had fallen below a defined level.
+Truvada’s active substances, taken in combination with other antiviral medicines, reduced viral load in the majority of patients and were more effective than the comparator medicines.

 Two main studies have evaluated the addition of Truvada to standard preventative measures for pre-exposure prophylaxis.
 In both studies Truvada was compared with placebo (a dummy treatment) in adults at high risk of sexually transmitted HIV-1 infection.
 The main measure of effectiveness was the number of adults who tested positive for HIV-1 infection.
 Truvada was more effective than placebo for preventing HIV-1 infection.
 The level of protection depended on how well individuals stuck to taking their medicine.

 In the first study involving over 2,400 men who have sex with men, 3.9% (48 out of 1,224) individuals taking Truvada tested positive for HIV-1 infection compared with 6.8% (83 out of 1,217) individuals taking placebo.

 The second study involved over 4,700 heterosexual couples, each with one partner who did not have HIV-1 infection and the other who had the infection.
 Of the individuals taking Truvada, 0.8% (13 out of 1,576) tested positive for HIV-1 infection over 1 year compared with 3.3% (52 out of 1,578) of those taking placebo.